jrmeyerhofer/LITA2017/Lesson_8/README.md

   return html;
 }
 ```
-5. The doGet function is a special function that tells the script how to serve the page to who ever calls our Web App.
+5. The doGet() function is a special function that tells the script how to serve the content to who ever calls our Web App.
 The function creates a template from the 'books' file.
-Then it sends it back to the application that called. it.
+Then sends it back to the application that called it.
-6. Let's create out 'books' File.
+6. Let's create our 'books' File.
 Click File -> New -> Html file and replace the existing code with this:
 ```
 <!DOCTYPE html>
 <html>